 5. Warm and Cozy Browns

-You can go with dark chocolate brown tones if you’re feeling bold, but warm and cozy browns are a safer option.
+You can go with dark chocolate tones for drama, but warm, lighter browns are a safer option for a cozy atmosphere.

 6. Deep Coral Accent Wall